SeanJxie/PyWirelessTransfer/README.md

 Useful for transferring files between old and new PCs when wires are expensive and unobtainable (which is also the exact reason I wrote this).
 Directory structure is maintained through the transfer, so no need to worry about rearranging/renaming files.

+*Note: Currently rewritting the entire script as things are too buggy...

 # Usage
 ---
 ## Python